AdamSiekierski/gatsby-plugin-nodejs/readme.md

 - [ ] Run server on build, so that Gatsby could be able to fetch data from it
 - [ ] Run server along with development server
 - [ ] Integration with other Node.js frameworks like Koa or Fastify
+- [ ] If the site isn't built when server is launched, build it automatically

 ### License